Warped Tour: History

+Warped Tour 1996

 The tour usually was held at outdoor venues, though on rare occasions it was held indoors.
 In 1996, due to problems with the event venue, the show was forced to move indoors to The Capitol Ballroom nightclub in Washington, D.C.

-1996 was the first year for Vans as a sponsor; they remained the main sponsor for tours ever since.
+1996 was the first year for Vans as a sponsor; they remained the main sponsor thereafter.

+Warped Tour 1997

-In 1997, the Vans Warped Tour went international and included venues in Europe, Japan, Canada, and the United States.
+In 1997, the Vans Warped Tour went international and included venues in Europe, Canada, and the United States.
+Reed Glick was the manager for the international tour.

+Warped Tour 1999

 In 1999, the tour started the new year in New Zealand, Australia, and Hawaii.
 After a pause, it resumed its North American tour in the continental United States through the summer, before finishing the tour in Europe.